sendgrid/sendgrid-ruby/USAGE.md

 **This endpoint allows you to create a new version of a template.**

 Each transactional template can have multiple versions, each version with its own subject and content.
-Each user can have up to 300 versions across across all templates.
+Each user can have up to 300 versions across all templates.

 For more information about transactional templates, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Transactional_Templates/index.html).